Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Decay in the far region on Kerr

 Combining \eqref{eq:term-ADphi-simplified}, \eqref{eq:term-A2phi-simplified}, and \eqref{eq:term-PhiP-simplified}, and recalling that $m=k+2$, yields \eqref{eq:kerr-higgs-source-bound} with $\mathcal P_{k,P}$ as in \eqref{eq:def-tame-poly}. \end{proof}

 \begin{remark}[Choice of the decay-loss parameter] In the nonlinear wave-operator and final-state constructions we fix a single small $\delta>0$ and use it consistently in the far-region and compact-region decay bounds.
-The exponent $-2+2\delta$ in the energy decay estimates \eqref{eq:kerr-energy-decay-scalar} and \eqref{eq:kerr-energy-decay-maxwell} is chosen so that, after taking square roots and applying Sobolev on the spheres $S_{\tau,r}$, the resulting pointwise rates are exactly of order $(1+v_{+})^{-1+\delta}$ (and hence $(1+\tau)^{-1+\delta}$ on compact sets), which is the rate used to close the nonlinear source integrability estimates. \end{remark}
+The exponent $-2+2\delta$ in the weighted/local decay estimates \eqref{eq:kerr-far-L2-grad-scalar} and \eqref{eq:kerr-energy-decay-maxwell-weighted} is chosen so that, after taking square roots and applying Sobolev on the spheres $S_{\tau,r}$, the resulting pointwise rates are just of order $(1+v_{+})^{-1+\delta}$ (and therefore $(1+\tau)^{-1+\delta}$ on compact sets), which is the rate used to close the nonlinear source integrability estimates. \end{remark}

 \begin{corollary}[Pointwise decay in the far region for scalar waves] Under the assumptions of Proposition~\ref{prop:kerr-far-energy-decay} and for $k\ge 6$, there exist $R\gg1$ such that for every $0<\delta<1$ one can find $C=C(M,a,k,\delta)$ with the following property: for all $(\tau,r,\omega)$ with $r\ge R$,